vuestorefront/storefront-ui/.github/README.md

 - **E-commerce**: As a UI library dedicated to eCommerce, Storefront UI along with standard UI components has all the elements necessary for building modern online stores.
 - **Open Source**: Storefront UI is a community effort to deliver the best possible experience to modern web applications and e-commerce shops, with carefully crafted components following best practices.
 Our team consists of agencies and volunteer contributors from all over the world.

-# Design
+## How to get started?

-Storefront UI 2 was made to make developer-designer work easier for both.
-You can find the stunning designs we are using [here](https://www.figma.com/file/CWOkbpne0tDpSenT4ZEUTQ/%F0%9F%9B%A0-SFUI-2.0-%7C-Development?node-id=10066%3A27483).
+You can start by reading [the documentation at https://docs.storefrontui.io/v2](https://docs.storefrontui.io/v2/) 🚀